 Amada Senior Care is built upon six core values: 1) Compassionate and Charitable, 2) Competitively driven to be the best, 3) Urgency in all things, 4) Entrepreneurial farmer mentality, 5) Confidently humble, and 6) Grateful.
 What this means is that Amada Senior Care partners with, hires, and promotes those who demonstrate these traits.

-What this year—a year like no other—has taught us is that we have the order wrong.
-First on the list—and in our hearts—is Grateful.
+What this time of pandemic has taught us is that we might have our core values in the wrong order.
+First in our hearts is Grateful.
 As an organization, from each franchise office led by independent owners around the country to every employee supporting them at the corporate level—we are incredibly grateful.

-We are grateful to be able to serve clients, their families, our caregivers and staff, and others during this time and to be counted on as an essential resource.
+We are grateful to be able to serve senior clients, their families, our caregivers and staff, and others during this time and to be counted on as an essential resource in our communities.

 We are grateful to all of our partners in the healthcare industry who trust us to help them support their senior clients in achieving the best outcomes in their continuum of care.

 We are beyond grateful for our team of caregivers whose passion for and commitment to seniors make the Amada Senior Care name synonymous with exceptional home care.

 “We want to tell you how thankful we are for you and how grateful we are to have wonderful staff here at Amada Senior Care,” said Amada co-founder and CEO Tafa Jefferson in a video message to caregivers.
 “Thank you so much for the work you do for our clients, allowing them to age in place.”